davatorium/rofi/doc/rofi-theme.5.markdown

 **rofi** support a very limited set of image formats.

 * Format: url("path to image");
-* Format: linear-gradient(start color,stop color);
+* Format: linear-gradient(stop color,stop1, color, stop2 color, ...);

-Where the path is a string, and start/stop color is of type color.
+Where the path is a string, and stop color is of type color.

 ## Color